cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_5.md

 	  id:: 63104e90-0f90-4864-b8c6-2b3e965b373a
 		- Possession as a fact cannot be recognized at the same time in two different personalities except in the cases of co-possession.
 		- Should a question arise regarding the fact of possession, the present possessor shall be preferred; if there are two possessors, the one longer in possession; if the dates of the possession are the same, the one who presents a title; and if all these conditions are equal, the thing shall be placed in judicial deposit pending determination of its possession or ownership through proper proceedings.
 (445)
-- 🔴 CHAPTER 3 - Effects of Possession]]
+- 🔴 CHAPTER 3 - Effects of Possession
-  heading:: true
   collapsed:: true
 	- **ARTICLE 539.**
 	  id:: 62f1377f-9b3d-489a-a2bd-16aeb8c7c33d